zen-browser/docs/content/faq.md

 Your support helps the team maintain and enhance Zen Browser for everyone!

-## "Zen Browser is damaged and can't be opened" on macOS
-If you encounter the message "Zen Browser is damaged and can't be opened" on macOS, it is because Zen Browser is not signed with an official Apple Developer License.
-This triggers the Gatekeeper security feature, which prevents unsigned or unverified apps from running.

-If you encounter this error please follow our [[install-macos | Installing Zen Browser on MacOS]] guide

 ## How do I use the Split View feature?

 > [!hint] Use shortcuts to perform Split View actions faster!